Constance Markievicz: Civil War and Fianna Fáil

 Markievicz left the government in January 1922 along with Éamon de Valera and others in opposition to the Anglo-Irish Treaty.
 She worked actively for the Republican cause in the Irish Civil War, including directing the Citizen Army in the occupation of Moran's Hotel in Dublin.
+During the Battle of Dublin (28 June to 5 July 1922) she helped lead the anti-Treaty forces of the IRAs Dublin Brigade.
+Members of Cumann na mBan assisted the anti-treaty forces and carried dispatches between the occupied Four Courts buildings and the Dublin Brigade headquarters.
 After the civil war she toured the United States.
 She was not elected in the 1922 Irish general election but was returned in 1923 for the Dublin South constituency.
 In common with other Republican candidates, she did not take her Dáil seat.
 She was arrested again in November 1923.
-In prison, she went on hunger strike, and within a month, she and other prisoners were released.
+In prison, she went on a hunger strike and, within a month, was released with other prisoners.

-She left Sinn Féin and joined the Fianna Fáil party on its foundation in 1926, chairing the inaugural meeting of the new party in La Scala Theatre.
-In the June 1927 general election, she was re-elected to the 5th Dáil as a candidate for Fianna Fáil, which was pledged to return to Dáil Éireann, but died only five weeks later, before she could take her seat.
-Her fellow Fianna Fáil TDs signed the controversial Oath of Allegiance and took their seats in the Dáil on 12 August 1927, less than a month after her death.
+She left Sinn Féin and joined Fianna Fáil on its foundation in 1926, chairing the inaugural meeting of the new party in La Scala Theatre.
+In the June 1927 general election, she was re-elected to the 5th Dáil as a candidate for Fianna Fáil, which was pledged to take its seats in Dáil Éireann if the requirement to take the Oath of Allegiance were removed.
+Markievicz died on 15 July 1927.
+Following the assassination of Kevin O'Higgins and proposed changes in electoral law, Fianna Fáil altered its policy.
+Its TDs signed the Oath and took their seats in the Dáil on 12 August 1927, less than a month after her death.
 The party leader Éamon de Valera described the Oath as "an empty political formula".

 Family life

 Constance's husband, Casimir Markievicz, was known in Paris as Count Markievicz, a title that was the norm for large landowners in Poland at this time.
-When the Gore-Booth family enquired as to the validity of the title, they were informed through Pyotr Rachkovsky of the Russian Secret Police that he had taken the title "without right", and that there had never been a "Count Markievicz" in Poland.
+When the Gore-Booth family enquired as to the validity of the title, they were informed through Pyotr Rachkovsky of the Russian Secret Police that he had taken the title "without right" and that there had never been a "Count Markievicz" in Poland.
 However, the Department of Genealogy in Saint Petersburg said that he was entitled to claim to be a member of the nobility.
 Markievicz was married, though separated, at the time they met; his wife died in 1899 and he and Gore-Booth married in London on 29 September 1900.
 She gave birth to their daughter, Maeve, at Lissadell in November 1901.
 The child was mainly raised by her Gore-Booth grandparents.
 Stanislas, Casimir's son from his first marriage, accompanied the couple to Ireland after their honeymoon visit to his homeland.

-In 1913 Markievicz's husband moved back to Ukraine, and never returned to live in Ireland.
+In 1913 Markievicz's husband moved back to Ukraine and never returned to live in Ireland.
 However, they did correspond and he was by her side when she died.